Kotlin/kotlin-interactive-shell/README.md

 and `bin/sparklin-spark2x.sh` instead.
 Do not forget set `SPARK_HOME` to your Spark 2.x installation.

 `SparkSession` is available as `spark`, `JavaSparkContext` is available as `sc`.
-At the moment Sparklin do not have additional Spark runtime support for Kotlin for both Spark versions.
+At the moment Sparklin does not have additional Spark runtime support for Kotlin for both Spark versions.
 But it has planned to be in version 0.2.

 # Environment Configuration